 One month is enough time for you to plan your Python learning and to see some results.
 You can use the following schedule as a plan you can follow:

-You can get to the point where you are comfortable with the code explained in the tutorials above before the end of the month.
-At that point try to write a simple program by yourself…
+You can get comfortable with the code explained in the tutorials above before the end of the month.
+At that point try to write a simple program using what you learned.

 Is Python Enough to Get a Job?

 Learning Python is enough to get a job as a Junior Developer.
-A Python Backend Developer is one of the common roles you can apply to if your aim is to focus just on Python.
+A Python Backend Developer is one of the roles you can apply to if want to focus just on Python.
 If you learn Python and you have existing Operating Systems knowledge then you can also apply to DevOps Engineer roles.

 To apply to any roles where the main requirement is knowing Python you have to become very comfortable with:

-In the last section of this tutorial you can find some exercises to go through to build the foundation of your Python knowledge.
+In the last section of this tutorial, you can find some exercises to go through to start building the foundation of your Python knowledge.

 Python Coding Examples

-Here are some coding examples that will give you an idea of how Python code looks like and what you can do with it.
+Here are some coding examples that will give you an idea of what Python code looks like and what you can do with it.

 1. Modify a string by replacing the word “coding” with the word “Python”